MicroFocus/alm-octane-document-report-downloader/README.md

 - Download the project locally
 - Navigate inside the project
 - run `npm i -g`
-- You can now run `npx octane-document-report-downloader` command from anywhere using a terminal
+- You can now run `npx alm-octane-document-report-downloader` command from anywhere using a terminal

 ### Run directly from the npm registry

-- Directly run `npx octane-document-report-downloader` command so that npm automatically downloads and runs the tool
+- Directly run `npx alm-octane-document-report-downloader` command so that npm automatically downloads and runs the tool

 ## How to use